What Are The 10 Undiscovered Islands?

 5. Devon Island

-Devon Island, located north of Hudson Bay in the Northwest Territories, Canada is the largest uninhabited island on Earth and was added to the World Heritage List by UNESCO in February 2011.
-It’s also described by NASA as a “polar desert.”
+Devon Island, located north of Hudson Bay in the Northwest Territories, Canada, is the largest uninhabited island on Earth and was added to the World Heritage List by UNESCO in February 2011.
+NASA also describes it as a “polar desert.”

-Devon Island can get up to temperatures of 15 degrees Fahrenheit below zero Celsius during certain winter months, allowing palm trees to grow around the island if they’ve been planted there already.
+Devon Island can get up to temperatures of 15 degrees Fahrenheit below zero Celsius during certain winter months.
+If someone has already planted palm trees on the island, allow them to grow.

-As with Arctic Canada towns like Resolute Bay and Alert along Canada’s northern coast that are largely covered in snow throughout the year, Devon Island has large areas of ice and snow where temperatures hover around -40°C.
+As with Arctic Canada towns like Resolute Bay and Alert along Canada’s northern coast that largely cover in snow throughout the year, Devon Island has large areas of ice and snow where temperatures hover around -40°C.

 6. Auckland Islands